XAU

 Is silver a good investment in Canada?

 Silver offers Canadian investors several compelling attributes.
 Industrial demand for silver is growing rapidly, driven by solar panel manufacturing, electric vehicles, and electronics.
-Silver also serves as a hedge against Canadian dollar depreciation — when the CAD weakens against the USD, the CAD-denominated silver price rises even if the USD silver price is flat.
-Canada's proximity to major silver markets and the availability of tax-advantaged accounts like TFSAs and RRSPs (via eligible silver ETFs) make it convenient to gain silver exposure.
+Silver also serves as a hedge against Canadian dollar depreciation; when the CAD weakens against the USD, the CAD-denominated silver price rises even if the USD silver price is flat.
+Canada's proximity to major silver markets and the availability of tax-advantaged accounts like TFSAs and RRSPs (via eligible silver ETFs) make gaining silver exposure convenient.

 How is silver priced in CAD?

-The silver price in Canadian dollars is derived from the international spot price, which is quoted in US dollars per troy ounce (XAG/USD), divided by the CAD/USD exchange rate.
-For example, if silver is US$30/oz and CAD/USD is 0.74, the CAD price would be approximately C$40.54 per ounce.
-The CAD silver price therefore fluctuates based on both changes in the global silver spot price and movements in the USD/CAD exchange rate.
+The silver price in Canadian dollars is derived from the international spot price, quoted in US dollars per troy ounce (XAG/USD), divided by the CAD/USD exchange rate.
+For example, if silver is US$30/oz and CAD/USD is 0.74, the CAD price is approximately C$40.54 per ounce.
+The CAD silver price fluctuates based on both changes in the global silver spot price and movements in the USD/CAD exchange rate.